aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xls-to-xlsb/_index.md

 The following example demonstrates how to convert XLS to XLSB in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert XLS into XLSB.
+Follow the easy steps to convert XLS to XLSB.
 Upload your XLS file, then simply save it as XLSB file.
 For both XLS reading and XLSB writing you can use fully qualified filenames.
 The output XLSB content and formatting will be identical to the original XLS document.

 {{% /blocks/products/pf/agp/text %}}